VictoriaShalabaeva/italian-cuisine-app/README.md

 8. [jQuery:](https://jquery.com/)

-   jQuery was used in JavaScript codes to add functionality to materialize compontents.
+   jQuery was used in JavaScript codes to add functionality to materialize components.

 9. [Git:](https://git-scm.com/)